Reducing our office impacts

 Now that we’ve met our zero waste to landfill target, we want to continue our focus on single-use disposables and plastics within our offices.
 We’re looking more closely at the types of waste we produce, and how we can further reduce the volume that we’re generating.
 In particular, our focus is on waste that we can entirely eliminate by changing our processes.

-We aim to move our approach to waste management to focus further up the waste hierarchy.
+We aim to move our approach to waste management to focus further up the waste hierarchy (PDF - 306kB).
 This means putting our focus on preventing waste from being generated in the first place, buying less and reusing more.
 As part of this, we’re exploring new ideas, technologies and partnerships so that we can move closer towards a circular economy.